 Be mindful of how you react to your child’s mistakes.
 Do you signal your disappointment in your body language or in what you say to them?
 To help them approach difficult problems, try saying, “This is really tough!
 Let’s see if there’s a way we can figure this out together.”
 For both children whose perfectionism is internally and externally driven, reminding them that you’re there to support them is essential.

 Pay attention to how you praise your child.
 Specific, process-oriented praise reminds children that mistakes are an opportunity to learn, rather than a sign of failure.
-When a child works on a puzzle, instead of saying, “You’re so smart”, try saying, “I love how you tried so many different combinations of pieces!”
+When a child works on a puzzle, instead of saying, “You’re so smart”, try saying, “Wow!
+You tried so many different combinations of pieces!”
 Not only is this much more specific, but it also refers to the process of problem-solving.
 Praising intelligence, on the other hand, can lead children to believe that their success hinges on a trait.
 When they eventually fail (and they will), their failure will threaten their view of themselves as smart.
 They’ll be less likely to take on challenges and less likely to persevere when a task is difficult.

 Remind your child that your love for them is unconditional.
 This is especially important for children whose perfectionism is externally driven.
 They may need reminders that even if they don’t do well, you’ll still love them.